 - Cover the bowl, and chill until serving time.

 - If the salad will be transported, make sure it is kept cold in a cooler on ice or thoroughly chilled and insulated in a wrapping of newspapers or blankets.
 Keep in mind that the "danger zone" for food is between the temperatures of 40 F and 140 F. Never let food—cold or hot— stand at room temperature for more than 2 hours; 1 hour if the temperature is 90 F or above.
 To keep the salad cold for serving, nestle the bowl in a larger bowl or container of ice.

-- Cook pasta to the al dente stage so it will absorb some of the dressing and say somewhat firm.
+- Cook pasta to the al dente stage so that it will absorb some of the dressing and stay somewhat firm.

 - If you plan to add soft, fresh vegetables to the salad, such as tomatoes or cucumbers (seeds removed), add them just before serving.

 - No time to cook?
 Gussy up 4 to 5 cups of a good quality deli macaroni salad with the addition of the tuna and some of the chopped vegetables.
 Add a little extra mayonnaise, if necessary.